athirakjayan/Podcast_Summary/README.md

 <ul>
   <li>podcast_summary.py - the code to create a data pipeline</li>
-  <li>steps.md - a description of the steps you'll need to follow to complete the project.
+  <li>steps.md - a description of the steps we'll need to follow to complete the project.
 It's not perfectly organized.</li>
  </ul>

 # Tools Required